-It seems that the authors of the resolution believed that the name of the SBC had outlived its time and the scope of the SBC membership.
+The authors of the resolution believed that the name of the SBC had outlived its time and the scope of the SBC membership.
 They allude to the name pointing back to the Civil War and the divisive conditions between the North and the South, conditions “which have long passed away.”
 They proposed a name that would present a more accurate picture of the scope and mission of the SBC.
-Apparently the motion failed, as a name change never occurred.
+The motion failed, as a name change never occurred.

 I believe that we are long overdue in changing the name of our Convention and that we should consider a name change for the following reasons:

 I regret our missed opportunity in 2012 to create a name that better represents the membership within our denomination.
-I agree with our forerunners in 1903 who called for a name that “may better harmonize with the true nature and opportunities of this body.”
-While I’m not proposing we change the name to the one they proposed, I am proposing that we change our name.
+I agree with our forerunners in 1903, who called for a name that “may better harmonize with the true nature and opportunities of this body.”
+While I’m not proposing we change the name to the one they presented, I contend that we change our name.
 Let’s start that conversation!